michielvandijk/mapspamc/index.md

-km). `mapspamc` provides the necessary infrastructure to run the Spatial Production Allocation Model at the country level and makes it possible to incorporate national sources of information and potentially create maps at a higher resolution of 30 arcsec (Van Dijk et al. 2020).
+km). `mapspamc` provides the necessary infrastructure to run the Spatial Production Allocation Model at the country level and makes it possible to incorporate national sources of information and potentially create maps at a higher resolution of 30 arcsec (Dijk et al. 2022).

 The articles in the Background section provide general information on approaches to create [crop distribution